 During the migration, you'll find:

 - You'll get better results from a properly setup domain.
-Always start, with a properly purchased and setup domain.
+Always start, with a properly setup domain.

 - You'll find the diagnostic utilities in Google Webmaster Tools to be essential, in helping you objectively observe and correct any problems.